KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

   %14 = OpLoad %v3ulong %__spirv_BuiltInGlobalInvocationId Aligned 32
   %15 = OpCompositeExtract %ulong %14 1

-  ; Can be transformed to the following LLVM IR:
+  ; Can be transformed into the following LLVM IR:
   %0 = call spir_func i64 @_Z33__spirv_BuiltInGlobalInvocationIdi(i32 1)

   ; However SPIRV-LLVM translator will transform it to the following pattern: